+LOL!!!!
 My dogs are NOT bred to be guard dogs or to provide protection.
 They will bark at anyone approaching the house, as they naturally should.
 They will NOT protect your children or you from impending threats or strangers.
-If you are looking into protection from a dog, it would be best to find a breed that is genetically programmed for that type of work such as a German Shepards, Pit Bulls, Rotweilers, Dobermans, etc. Also, installing an alarm system and or surveillance is a good choice.
+If you are looking into protection from a dog, it would be best to find a breed that is genetically bred for that type of work such as a German Shepards, Pit Bulls, Rotweilers, Dobermans, etc. Also, installing an alarm system and or surveillance cameras might be a good idea.

 9. Should we get a puppy?